Vice President, Advancement

 Wolff earned a bachelor's degree in business administration from Bowling Green State University in 1992, and a juris doctorate degree from Cleveland-Marshall College of Law in 1995.
 He is also a licensed mediator in the State of Ohio, earning his credentials from the University of Akron in 1996.

-Proposal Developer and Coordinator
+Campaign and Stewardship Coordinator